x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 > [!NOTE]
 > In order to manage contacts (add/edit/delete) in Outlook for Android, contact sync must be enabled.
 This is because Outlook for Android delegates CRUD operations to the native Contacts app.

-Administrators have additional capabilities with respect to contact synchronization between Outlook and the native Contacts app:
+Administrators have extra capabilities with respect to contact synchronization between Outlook and the native Contacts app:
 - Administrators can disable contact synchronization via an Intune App Protection Policy.
 For more information, see [iOS app protection policy settings](/intune/app-protection-policy-settings-ios) and [Android app protection policy settings in Microsoft Intune](/intune/app-protection-policy-settings-android).
 - Administrators can enable contact synchronization by default on enrolled devices.
 For more information, see [Deploying Outlook for iOS and Android app configuration settings](./outlook-for-ios-and-android-configuration-with-microsoft-intune.md).
 - Administrators can reduce the amount of data that is exported to the native Contacts app via an Intune App Protection Policy with contact field export controls.
 For more information, see [Deploying Outlook for iOS and Android app configuration settings](./outlook-for-ios-and-android-configuration-with-microsoft-intune.md).